 SpaceWoman is an American science fiction multimedia franchise, centered on a short TV program SpaceWoman Light-years Apart (2019) created by Ann Greyson, that includes cinematic book trailers, and collectible, story-driven images.
 The SpaceWoman title character and story was incorporated into the advertising campaign of the indie jewelry label brand annosaur with commercials (2014-2016), which made a lasting mark in the jewelry industry and connected with consumers.

-The story conceived in the year 2014 was unconsciously influenced by the author’s great-aunt Dolores "Lola" Diaz y Sosa, who was well ahead of her time, writing short stories about a spaceship traveling galaxy with aliens in the 1880’s, impressing every friend and family member who read them, unpublished despite her family’s wealth.
-The novel’s dedication page is to her.
+The story conceived in the year 2014 was unconsciously influenced by the author’s great-aunt Dolores "Lola" Diaz y Sosa, who was well ahead of her time, and the novel’s dedication page is to her.

 In a fractured galaxy, fueled by insurgency, light-years away, planets vary: some are lush and fertile, nourished by the balance of nitrogen and oxygen in the air, thriving with creatures of various shapes and sizes.
 Others have distorted landscapes due to a concentration of methane, a powerful greenhouse gas, in their atmosphere, smothering beneath dense clouds of carbon dioxide ice scattering infrared radiation.
 A few with thick, methane-saturated air, sustain beings whose metabolism has evolved to feast on gases that would choke the lungs of Earth’s inhabitants.
 To top that off, not all of their inhabitants are peaceful.

-In The Industrial Consortium, a protected zone, lies Vitrana, where the notorious, rogue smuggler known among mercenaries and insurgents as Infiltrator, the main antagonist of the story, breaks into a secure high-tech weapons factory.
+In the Industrial Consortium, a protected zone, lies Vitrana, where the notorious, rogue smuggler known among mercenaries and insurgents as Infiltrator, the main antagonist of the story, breaks into a secure high-tech weapons factory.
 Cloaked in retractable metallic face armor, his identity is a mystery as he slinks through steel corridors.
 But despite his stealth, the factory’s defenses detect him --- a shrill alarm fills the air, echoing through the metallic structure.
-Guards scramble, their armored boots thundering as a Praloon bounty hunter named Lurai joins the hunt.
+Guards scramble, their armored boots thundering as a Praloon bounty hunter from the planet Tringsun named Lurai Sul joins the hunt.

 On the volcanic world of Pralus, dissident droids fail in a covert mission to hijack weapons.
 The planet, alive with tremors and spewing geysers of ash, is home to gargantuan, reptilian and dragon-like creatures that stalk the skies.
 Meanwhile, Infiltrator’s spaceship is ambushed and damaged by a Vexari hired assassin --- which he blasts the vessel into space dust --- but is unable to travel to the rendezvous point near Draxis to seize the weapons on a spaceship departing the primitive planet.
 To replace him, his dissident android allies on Perennis Prime --- a space station hidden in orbit inside a cloud nebula that surrounds a cluster of blue stars --- transmit a message to the Arachtors, a renegade, warrior arachnid-like species with four spindly legs and glowing eyes.